mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 ```

 If you would like to have highlighting, but would prefer to not add this extra field, explore the
-[am-highlight-morphs filter](../../usage/filters.md#am-highlight-morphs) that can highlight just-in-time, with some
+[am-highlight filter](../../usage/template-filters.md#am-highlight) that can highlight just-in-time, with some
 tradeoffs.

 For either of these options you also have to have the